“How long can a guest stay in my rental property with me before it becomes a problem?”

 This right to quiet enjoyment should also include a right to live with your spouse, de facto or close family member.

 Your right to privacy means that you shouldn’t have to tell your property manager every time you start a new relationship or have someone stay over.

-If you have a guest stay at your house, there’s no requirement to tell your landlord or agent or ask for permission.
+If you have a guest stay at your house temporarily, there’s no requirement to tell your landlord or agent or ask for permission.

 What is the difference between a guest and a sub-tenant?

-A guest becomes a sub-tenant (or occupant) when they pay or contribute money, particularly if they start to pay a set amount on a regular basis.
+A guest becomes a sub-tenant (or occupant) when they pay or contribute money, particularly if they start to pay a set amount regularly.

 Your guest is also more likely to become a sub-tenant: